Lucyjpjones/LucyJones-resume/README.md

   - Responsive through using Bootstrap grid system and CSS media queries.

 - **Nav links**
   - A navigation menu to allow the user to easily access different pages of the site.
-There is also a nav icon link features on header map to allow the user to easily go back to the homepage from every page.
+There is also a nav marker icon featured on the map image that allows the user to link back to the homepage from every page.

 - **Download link**
   - A PDF download link to allow the user to access a hard copy of my CV.
 The file opens in a new tab to ensure websites presence is still maintained.